-- It is anticipated that the cumulative net intra-African trade gains will add up to \$3 trillion, between 2021 and 2045, subject to agreed tariff liberalizations under the AfCFTA agreement and significant reductions of non-tariff barriers within Africa realized by all African Union member states. - Developing regional value chains (RVCs) is required for AfCFTA implementation to have a transformative impact.
+- It is anticipated that intra-African trade will increase by 45 per cent in 2045, subject to agreed tariff liberalizations under the AfCFTA agreement and significant reductions of non-tariff barriers within Africa realized by all African Union member states. - Developing regional value chains (RVCs) is required for AfCFTA implementation to have a transformative impact.
 The greatest potential is in processed food, tourism, health, pharmaceuticals, automotive, wood, paper, metals, other manufactured products, and to some extent textile, apparel, and leather. - AfCFTA implementation has the potential to accelerate Africa's transition to renewables, with an estimated \$22.4 billion of cumulative investments required in electricity generation, transmission, and distribution infrastructure between 2025 and 2040, with around 80 per cent of this total for renewables. - An African common external tariff (CET), if set carefully and following successful AfCFTA implementation, can help reduce existing trade unbalances between Africa and its external partners.

 his forward-looking chapter, grounded in empirical evidence largely drawn from recent ECA modelling work, helps in assessing how much the AfCFTA reform can contribute to Africa's inclusive and sustainable development.
 It addresses four main issues.
 First is the anticipated economic impacts of AfCFTA implementation on Africa, with insights on the potential contribution of the reform to inclusivity through the perspectives offered in inequality and poverty reduction among across various segments of the African population.
-Second is Africa's performance in value chains, and the identification of sectors with potential for development of regional value chains.
+Second is Africa's performance in value chains, and the identification of The AfCFTA, envisaged to help in reducing tariffs and non-tariff barriers within the continent, offers an unprecedented opportunity to widen today's small base of formal intra-African trade.

+sectors with potential for development of regional value chains.
 Third is what AfCFTA implementation means for climate change and energy, and what climate policies of African countries and external partners mean in the AfCFTA context.
 Fourth is moving beyond the AfCFTA and examining how that matters for Africa's development.